yalue/cudabrot/README.md

 About
 -----

+This project contains a small CUDA program for rendering the Buddhabrot fractal using a CUDA-capable GPU.

-First off: I'm aware that there are at least two other github projects named "cudabrot", but both of them render the Mandelbrot set rather than the Buddhabrot, which is a (more processing-intensive) variation and, therefore, an excellent use case for CUDA (see further down in the description for some examples).
-Additionally, neither of the other projects appeared to be recently- updated or well-documented.
+I'm aware that there are at least two other github projects named "cudabrot", but both of them render the Mandelbrot set rather than the Buddhabrot.
+The Buddhabrot set is a variant of the Mandelbrot set similar to an [attractor](https://en.wikipedia.org/wiki/Attractor), and is generally more processor-intensive to render.
+Therefore, rendering high-resolution Buddhabrot images is an excellent application of GPU computing.

-For information on how the Buddhabrot set is rendered, see the [Wikipedia article](https://en.wikipedia.org/wiki/Buddhabrot) for information about the algorithm and the relationship to the Mandelbrot set.
+For more information on how the Buddhabrot set is rendered, see the [Wikipedia article](https://en.wikipedia.org/wiki/Buddhabrot) for information about the algorithm and the relationship to the Mandelbrot set.